-We are partnering with the Insurance Institute of Canada and Career Connections to present our inaugural student hackathon.
+We are partnering with the Insurance Institute of Canada and Career Connections to present our annual student hackathon.

 We are inviting students from across Canada to come together for a friendly competition, a chance to meet and collaborate with P&C industry leaders and win prizes!

-Join us for 2 days of excitement as you try to solve an industry challenge by leveraging current and future AI and big data capabilities.
+Join us for 2 days of excitement as you try to solve an industry challenge on emerging risk management.

 You will be matched with senior members of the industry to help guide your solution to ensure it brings real business value

 You will share your final idea with a jury panel of industry innovators and compete against student teams across Canada for a chance to win cash prizes and bonuses to enhance your career